-The Xenith's shoulder straps are attached to a large Velcro flap that is sandwiched between two pieces of Velcro, located inside the primary back panel.
+This pack's shoulder straps are attached to a large Velcro flap that sandwiches between two pieces of Velcro, located inside the primary back panel.

 Many other pack manufacturers have imitated this relatively simple system over the years, and for a good reason.
-This design allows the pack to truly be fine-tuned to the torso length of any given user.
+This design allows the pack to fine-tune to the torso length of any given user.
 After having used over a half dozen Osprey Packs that feature this system, we have never experienced it slip or slide out of position unexpectedly.

-As far as adjustment this pack offers around 4" of torso length adjustment and Osprey, as well as several retailers, provide the ability to swap different sized shoulder straps and waist belts with varying sizes of a frame.
-For example, you could get a small or large sized hip-belt with a medium sized frame.
+The Xenith 105 offers 4 inches of torso length adjustment and you can swap different sized shoulder straps and waist belts with various frames.
+For example, you could get a small or large-sized hip belt with a medium-sized frame.

-At $400, this pack isn't cheap, but the Xenith certainly brings plenty of value.
-Its still $100 less than the Arc'teryx Bora AR 63 and while often $50-100 more than many packs in this review, you get an incredibly robust frame, top-tier foam, and a ton of well-designed features to help make your trip more enjoyable.
+At the price, this pack isn't cheap, but it certainly brings plenty of value.
+For roughly $50-100 more than many packs in this review, you get an incredibly robust frame, top-tier foam, and a ton of well-designed features to help make your trip more enjoyable.

 If you need a behemoth of a pack, this is one of the best options out there.
-Winner of our OutdoorGearLab Top Pick Award for Monster Loads and Extended Trips, this model is built for those massive loads in which few packs handle better.
-The Xenith also features one of our review teams' favorite overall designs for features and pockets.
-This pack should be on your short list if you're in the market for something of this volume, along with a robust and comfortable suspension system.
+Winner of our Top Pick Award for its ability to carry large loads on extended trips, this model features a bomber suspension.
+It also features one of our review team's favorite overall designs for features and pockets.
+This pack should be on your shortlist if you're in the market for something of this volume.

-This pack is made in three volumes a 75L, 88L, and the 105L that is reviewed here.
-They have a similar overall design but the padding and frame generally become more robust as you go up in volume.
+This pack comes in three volumes--a 75L, 88L, and the 105L that we review here.
+They have a similar overall design, but the padding and frame generally become more robust as you go up in volume.